 July is Camp NaNoWriMo and I’m eager to write A Mirror of Smoke.
-I’ve got half the manuscript outlined and the other half I know what’s going to happen so I think I might leave it and see how I get from middle to end!
+I’ve got half the manuscript outlined and the other half I know what’s going to happen.
+I think I might leave it and see how I get from middle to end!
 If I don’t like it, I can always edit it out once I’ve finished it.
-I have three main goals through this month of writing in July:
+I have three main goals for this month of writing in July:

-I’ve been meaning to read ‘Zen in the Art of Writing’ by Ray Bradbury after being recommended to read it by a few people and also seeing one of my favourite booktubers talk about it.
+I’ve been meaning to read ‘Zen in the Art of Writing’ by Ray Bradbury after being recommended to read it by a few people.
+Also, after seeing one of my favourite booktubers talk about it, I’m excited to read it.
 Hopefully, I’ll be able to do so this month and improve my perspective on writing.
 To finish this, I shall share what I feel might be my opening line to A Mirror of Smoke!

-The Golden Palace of Adeleh had been empty for the past six years after the Royal Family fled to escape the drought.
+The Palace of Adeleh had been empty for six years after the Royal Family fled to escape the drought.